K-Phoen/k-phoen.github.io/_posts/2014-04-08-symfony-best-practices.md

 ---
 layout:      post
 title:       Symfony best practices
+description: Digest of my best practices for Symfony projects.
+They are given as is, in no particular order and are far from being exhaustive.
 ---

 Here is a digest of the best practices that are commonly followed for Symfony2